Oriola Marashi

 Oriola Marashi (born 18 March 1996), is an Albanian model and vocalist.

 Career

 Marashi got her breakout role at a young age.
 She is described by Telegrafi as being "one of Albania's most attractive women".

-Marashi has modeled for American clothing brand Guess, and has worked closely with American designer Paul Marciano.
+Marashi has modeled for American clothing brand Guess regularly since 2019, and has worked closely with American designer Paul Marciano.
+In a 2023 photoshoot with the brand, she appeared alongside Matteo Bocelli..
 She has also worked with Givenchy, Dolce & Gabbana and has been a cover model for Vogue in the past.

-Marashi appeared as a video vixen in the music video for Jonas Blue's song "Mama".
+Marashi had previously appeared as a video vixen in the music video for Jonas Blue's song "Mama".